-Big-Screen TVs: How to Buy the Right Size
+Big-Screen TVs: How to Buy the Right One

 Ready to upgrade your TV and take your home entertainment to the next level?
-Before you head off to your local big box or add that awesome new big screen to your online cart, make sure you know just how big to go.
-Because when it comes to TVs and the room they’re in — size can make a big difference.
+Before you head off to your local big box store or add that awesome new screen to your online cart, make sure you know just what you need.
+Because when it comes to TVs there’s a lot of information out there.

 Need some help navigating the seas of available TVs?
 Use these tips to get the right one for any room — from man cave to she shed!